Our record speaks for itself. We think you'll be impressed by what it has to say.

 We achieved a bench trial victory for Advanced Thermal, a BE Aerospace subsidiary.
 Read more.

-The firm handled the intellectual property aspects of Alios Biopharma’s recent collaboration deal with Vertex Pharmaceuticals.
+The firm handled the intellectual property aspects of Alios Biopharma’s collaboration deal with Vertex Pharmaceuticals.
 Read more.

 AMP Research: Bed Extender